readdeo91/ore-excavator-tunnel-mining-turtle/README.md

 - Returns to the starting point
 - Unloads inventory when returned.
 Chest must be behind or above the starting point.
 - Throws out trash every second turn
+- Fills in a 3 wide walkway when there is no block on the tunnel's floor and side on the bottom level

 ### Planned features:
 - Refuel from lava before moving into it
 - Make a wall to prevents liquids flowing in
 - Refuel from lava before placing a block on it
-- Fill in a 3 wide walkway when there is no block on the tunnel's floor
-- Maybe 1 block high cobblestone corridor for the walkway
 - Auto return when inventory is full, unload and continue mining

 This was a proof of concept job.
 Also heavy refactoring and optimization is needed.
 The turtle currently moves around a lot when it looks for ore.
 Especially on the way back.